 - Shears – Regular shears that will be used to trim small branches.

 - Bonsai Wire Cutters – You will need to cut wire with these.

 - Brown Anodized Aluminum Wire -It will be used for wiring branches.
-I like to use this type of wire because it has anodized coating which protects wire from corrosion.
+I like to use this type of wire because it has an anodized coating which protects the wire from corrosion.
 It is also easier to apply than copper and blends in with the bark very well.

 - Wire Brush – It is used to smooth out the surface and to create an aged look.

 - Bonsai soil mix – Lava rock was used in this tutorial to raise the tree.

 - Moss – This living moss is the perfect ground cover for your bonsai tree.

 - Lime Sulphur – We need this to brighten up the deadwood and to bring out its white color.

 - Chopsticks – Used to get rid of the air pockets in the soil.